-A literature review of cryptography on Android message applications has been presented by Nishika and Rahul Kumar Yadav [16], who surveyed and illustrated the most common and widely used SMS encryption techniques, inferring that there is a need for an efficient encryption algorithm.

-The most recent work in this field of study is that realized by Shuai et al. [24].
+A literature review of cryptography on Android message applications has been presented by Nishika and Rahul Kumar Yadav [13], who surveyed and illustrated the most common and The most recent work in this field of study is that realized by Shuai et al. [18].
 In their study, the authors initially define specific models of cryptographic misuse, in which they are based so as to build a tool of auto detection (CMA).
 CMA employs both static and dynamic analysis techniques in order to detect cryptographic vulnerabilities and it is tested in 45 Android applications downloaded from the Chinese application store Baidu.
 However, CMA misses cases where cryptography is employed but is not included in the specific API (when, for example, the developer has implemented a custom cryptographic algorithm).
 This fact also indicates the need for including more models for cryptographic misuse in the list.
 CMA's paper includes a quite satisfying number of cryptographic primitives that have to be taken into consideration in such an analysis, which is something that similar papers lack.
 Nevertheless, the tool created is not designed to locate all the models of cryptographic misuse mentioned in the paper, as for example the key management category of flaws is omitted.
 Additionally, there are models that, according to the results, are not violated by any of the applications under examination, which makes the proper functionality of the tool for the specific models and the necessity of the specific models doubtful.
 As a result, there are only results for the trivial cryptographic principles misuses.
 Last but not least, it has to be remarked the fact that the applications were not downloaded from the official Android marketplace but instead they used the Chinese application store Baidu.